-Over the course of a year, nearly one-fourth of students across grades reported that they had been harassed or bullied on school property because of their race, ethnicity, gender, religion, sexual orientation or disability.4
+- Over the course of a year, nearly one-fourth of students across grades reported that they had been harassed or bullied on school property because of their race, ethnicity, gender, religion, sexual orientation or disability.12

-Nearly one-third of middle schoolers have been the object of sexual jokes, comments or gestures.
-Another 15 percent have been bullied or harassed because of their religion or race.5
+- Nearly one-third of middle-schoolers have been the object of sexual jokes, comments or gestures.
+Another 15 percent have been bullied or harassed because of their religion or race.15

-Bullying has serious physical and mental health consequences for youth.
+Bullying has serious physical and mental health as well as academic consequences for youth.

-Victims of bullying are more likely to suffer physical problems such as common colds and coughs, sore throats, poor appetite and night waking.9
+- Victims of bullying are more likely to suffer physical problems such as common colds and coughs, sore throats, poor appetite and night waking.14

-Those who are bullied are five times more likely to be depressed and far more likely to be suicidal.3
+- Those who are bullied are five times more likely to be depressed and far more likely to be suicidal.
+4

 Unchecked bullying can escalate to more serious violence.